networq/website/concepts.md

 When using Networq, you'll almost always interact with a "Graph".
 A Graph is a container for one or more Packages and their contents (Nodes, Types, Widgets).

 A Graph always has exactly 1 "Root Package" which is the main package of your project.
+For our example this is School:OldSkool.
 Additionally the graph recursively loads and holds all packages that a parent package has a dependency on.
+For this example we added the Supplier Contract Types that comes as part of the Supplier:Management package, however an institution as complicated as a school will pull in many packages and their dependents.

 ![Graphs link Packages](/images/ConceptsSlide5.PNG)